JuliaDataScience/JuliaDataScience/contents/data_vis_makie_latex.md

 sco(s)
 ```

-A more involved example will be one with some equation as `text` and increasing legend numbering for curves in a plot:
+A more involved example will be one with an equation as `text` and increasing legend numbering for curves in a plot:

 ```jl
 @sco JDS.multiple_lines()